 We are an Arizona firm.
 Our roots go back to the 1930s and evolved into Mesch Clark Rothschild in 1957, the firm that it is today.
 We have maintained our strength and stability through our relationships in the community, commitment to our values, service to our clients, and mindful planning.

 Personal Injury & Wrongful Death

-Our personal injury and wrongful death lawyers have the expertise in cases involving serious and catastrophic injuriesDiscover More
+Our personal injury and wrongful death lawyers have experience in cases involving serious and catastrophic injuriesDiscover More

-Our construction attorneys are experts in all facets of construction law.
+Our construction attorneys are experienced in all facets of construction law.
 From negotiating contracts to disputes and resolutions.…Discover More

 Our bankruptcy and business reorganization attorneys have assisted clients through complex cases throughout Arizona.Discover More

 Our experienced attorneys handle all types of real estate transactions because even the simplest transaction may involve complicated agreements.Discover More

 Corporate & Business